FerasHamam/Dynamic-Resource-Control-Experiment/InterferenceSender/README.md

 dd if=/dev/urandom of={file_name}.bin bs={file_size}M count=1
 ```

-## 5. Create interval text file for each noise file that you made
+## 6. Create interval text file for each noise file that you made
-1. Create the file
+1. Create the file:
 ```sh
 vim intervals.txt
 ```

-2. For example if you have create 3 noise files, you must specify 3 numbers.
+2. If you have created 3 noise files, specify 3 numbers in the file.
+For example:
 ```sh
 10 20 30
 ```

-3. Save the file
+3. Save the file.

-## 6. Run the Interference Sender
+## 7. Run the Interference Sender

 sender
 ```sh